w3c/wai-about-wai/_about/projects/wai-coop/index.md

 : Provides responses to frequently asked questions (FAQ) on implementing the EU Web Accessibility Directive (WAD).
 Stakeholders can ask new questions from the "Contact our help desk" link.

 **[List of Courses on Digital Accessibility](https://github.com/w3c/wai-course-list/)** :  Includes developing a user interface with filtering functionality, a taxonomy to describe courses and certification on digital accessibility with mapping to the [WAI Curricula](https://www.w3.org/WAI/curricula/), and promoting and gathering list entries.
-An [early prototype](https://wai-list-of-courses.netlify.app/list-of-courses/)@@broken-link@@ is available.
+An [early prototype List of Courses](https://deploy-preview-4--wai-course-list.netlify.app/course-list/) and [Courses submission form](https://deploy-preview-4--wai-course-list.netlify.app/course-list/submit-a-resource)is available.
 This work is being carried out in the [W3C Accessibility Education and Outreach Working Group (EOWG)](https://www.w3.org/WAI/about/groups/eowg/).

 **[Accessibility Conformance Testing (ACT) Rules](https://www.w3.org/WAI/standards-guidelines/act/rules/)** :  Includes promoting, tracking, and validating implementations of "Accessibility Conformance Testing (ACT) Rules" in automated testing tools and manual testing methodologies.
 This includes completed [redesign of the user interface](https://www.w3.org/WAI/standards-guidelines/act/rules/about/) to better integrate implementation reports submitted by different vendors.
 This work is being carried out in the [ACT Task Force](https://www.w3.org/WAI/GL/task-forces/conformance-testing/) of the W3C Accessibility Guidelines Working Group (AGWG).